Dorr E. Felt Mansion: History

 Dorr Felt was born in 1862 near Beloit, Wisconsin.
 At eighteen, he moved to Chicago, becoming a foreman at a rolling mill.
 In 1885, he hit upon the idea of constructing a calculating machine to aid the shop's accountants.
 He eventually developed and patented his machine, and in 1889 opened a factory.
 His company was successful, and Felt also served in a number of prominent positions in government and business groups.

+Felt Mansion

 Felt married Agnes McNulty in 1891 and the couple had four daughters.
-The Felts first visited the Saugatuck area in the early 1900s as a tourist, and fell in love with the area.
+The couple first visited the area in the early 1900s as tourists, and fell in love with the area.
 Starting in 1919, they began acquiring land in the area, and in 1926 purchased the lots where this house now stands.
 At the time, the Felts lived in a modest farmhouse on the site, which has since been demolished.

 In 1927, the Felts hired the Grand Rapids architectural firm of Frank P. Allen & Son to design this summer house.
 Construction began in July 1927, and was completed in 1928.
 In August 1928, Agnes Felt suddenly died at the estate.
 Dorr Felt remarried the next year, but his new wife preferred living in Chicago to the summer estate.
 Dorr Felt died in August 1930.
-The mansion was left to his children, who kept it until 1949, when it was sold to the Chicago Province of the Augustinian Order of the Catholic Church.
+The mansion was left to his children, who kept it until 1949, when it was sold to the Chicago Province of the Augustinian friars.